edysegura/js-asynchronous-and-flow-control/README.md

-# JavaScript Promise and Flow-control
+# JavaScript Asynchronous and Flow-control

-These examples demonstrate how to organize your asynchronous JavaScript code using the promise and flow-control patterns to avoid callback from hell.
+These examples demonstrate how to organize your asynchronous JavaScript code using the promises, reactive and flow-control patterns to avoid JavaScript callback hell.

-## Callback from hell
+## JavaScript Callback Hell

 ```javascript
 fs.readFile(myDataFile, 'utf8', function (error, data) {